bzurkowski/docker-workshops/managing-containers.md

 Container is an isolated **PROCESS** in user space sharing OS kernel with other containers (processes).
 Container management tools such as Docker leverage existing OS mechanisms such as *namespaces* and *cgroups* to **limit what a given process can see** and **how much resources a given process can use**.
 Moreover, they use *chroot* to replace the root filesystem of the process with the content of a container image.

-These mechanisms enable emulation of distinct OS environment for a process and limit the impact of that process on other processes to the bare minimum.
+These mechanisms enable emulation of distinct OS environments for a process and limit the impact of that process on other processes to the bare minimum.

 ![](/assets/containers-vs-vms.png)